 These foods are also not labelled as such on food packaging.
 The best way to identify them is by looking at their ingredients.
 Typically, things such as emulsifiers, thickeners, protein isolates, and other industrial-sounding products are a sign it’s an ultra-processed food.

-Plant-based burgers are processed food.
+Plant-based burgers are ultra-processed food.
 Synthetic flavorings and “natural flavorings” are bad news, also.
 Soft drinks, salty and sweet snacks, ice cream, sausage, deep-fried chicken, yogurt, canned tomatoes and baked beans, ketchup, mayonnaise, packaged guacamole and hummus, packaged bread, and flavored cereals are some examples of ultra-processed foods.

 Real food is perishable.

 Folic acid is added to ultra-processed foods like mass-produced bread and breakfast cereals.
 High dietary folic acid intake is associated with genomic instability.
 Folate from plant foods is not a genomic instability problem.